mehulagg/gitlab/doc/user/project/wiki/index.md

 On the project's Wiki page, there is a right side navigation that renders the full Wiki pages list by default, with hierarchy.

-To customize the sidebar, you can create a file named `_sidebar` to fully replace the default navigation.
+To customize the sidebar, you can create a page named `_sidebar` to fully replace the default navigation.
+Creating `_sidebar` page will create _sidebar.md file in the wiki repo.

 WARNING:
 Unless you link the `_sidebar` file from your custom nav, to edit it you'll have to access it directly